walkingriver/scout-law/chapters/ch04-helpful.md

    - How do you encourage open dialogue and cooperation within your team, ensuring that everyone's contributions are valued?

 5. **Are you willing to go above and beyond your job description to be helpful?**

    - How often do you take on additional tasks or responsibilities to support your team during challenging times?

-Answering these questions can give you a clearer picture of how well you're applying the trait of helpfulness in your leadership style.
-Use this as a foundation to refine your approach and become a more helpful and effective leader.